pcorey/pcorey.github.io/_posts/2016-09-12-rewriting-history.markdown

 pick 1d5f372 Updated foo.js
 </code></pre>

-After starting the rebase, our `HEAD`{:.language-javascript} will point to the first commit, `b3065c9`{:.language-javascript}.
+After starting the rebase, our `HEAD`{:.language-bash} will point to the first commit, `b3065c9`{:.language-bash}.
 From there, we can fix our typo, and then amend the commit:

-<pre class='language-javascript'><code class='language-javascript'>
+<pre class='language-bash'><code class='language-bash'>
 vim README.md
 git add README.md
 git commit --amend
 </code></pre>

-Our `HEAD`{:.language-javascript} is still pointing to the first commit, but now our fixed typo is included in the set of changes!
+Our `HEAD`{:.language-bash} is still pointing to the first commit, but now our fixed typo is included in the set of changes!

 We can continue our rebase and go about our business, pretending that the typo never existed.

-<pre class='language-javascript'><code class='language-javascript'>
+<pre class='language-bash'><code class='language-bash'>
 git rebase --continue
 </code></pre>